Puerto Rico statehood movement: Puerto Rico and Donald Trump

 In 2016, Donald Trump made the following statement on Puerto Rico's future: "There are 3.7 million American citizens living in Puerto Rico.
 As citizens, they should be entitled to determine for themselves their political status.
 I am firmly committed to the process where Puerto Ricans might resolve their status according to Constitutional and Congressional protocols.
 I believe the people of Puerto Rico deserve a process of status self-determination that gives them a fair and unambiguous choice on this matter.
 As president I will do my part to insure that Congress follows the Constitution.
 The will of the Puerto Rican people in any status referendum should be considered as Congress follows through on any desired change in status for Puerto Rico, including statehood."

 In 2018, as president, Trump stated his opposition at that time to statehood, saying that he would refuse to allow it if any serving Puerto Rico politicians who criticized him, such as the Mayor of San Juan (the capital city), remained in office.

 The then-Governor of Puerto Rico, Ricardo Rosselló, responded by saying “The president said he is not in favor of statehood for the people of Puerto Rico based on a personal feud with a local mayor.
 This is an insensitive, disrespectful comment to over 3 million Americans who live in the U.S. territory of Puerto Rico”.

 There was media speculation that racist jokes about Puerto Rico and Latino voters, made by roast comedian Tony Hinchcliffe at a Donald Trump presidential election rally in New York's Madison Square Garden in October 2024, could have pushed Puerto Rico's population to vote for statehood in its 2024 Status Referendum, on November 5.
-The comedian has a long history of making racist jokes for comedic roast, and was defended by Jon Stewart though the satirical nature of his further commentary is harder to decipher.
-Overall, the jokes were condemned as not being appropriate to political rally.
+The comedian has a long history of making offensive jokes for comedic roast, and was later defended by Jon Stewart.
+Overall, the jokes were condemned as not being appropriate to a political rally.
 The candidate stated they did not know who the comedian was or who had hired him for the political rally when asked, and the campaign issued a statement, "This joke does not reflect the views of President Trump or the campaign."
 President Biden further condemned the remarks and praised Puerto Rican people, though the exact wording of remarks triggered a nationwide debate over the president's remarks, especially regarding an apostrophe in the transcript.

 In November 2024, Trump picked Florida Senator Marco Rubio to be Secretary of State, someone who had previously endorsed resolutions for Puerto Rico and pushed for increased tax credits for low-income families there.